Do you need to go on a debt diet?

 This swapping arrangement saved me about $350 one school season!
 For a virtual swapping site, go to Swapbox.com.

 It’s amazing how a few phone calls can save you as much as $500 per year.

-Call your auto insurance company and ask for the discounts they may offer such as good driver, non-smoker, defensive driving course, garaged vehicle, car alarms, and good student.
+Call your auto insurance company and ask for the discounts they may offer such as good driver, non-smoker, defensive driving course, garaged vehicle, car alarms, and a good student.

-Be sure your teen is listed as the principle driver on a vehicle that does not carry collision and comprehensive.
+Be sure your teen is listed as the principal driver on a vehicle that does not carry collision and comprehensive.
 Don’t forget to look at USAA.com for special rates for military families as well.

-While you’re on the phone, call your cell phone provider, cable service, home insurance carrier and pest control company.
+While you’re on the phone, call your cell phone provider, cable service, home insurance carrier, and pest control company.

 It’s amazing how uttering the “C” word will make them jump to keep your business and a few minutes on the phone can yield you discounts you didn’t even know existed.

 In fact, the cancellation department is oftentimes authorized to offer discounts that other company departments cannot grant.

 When times are lean, it’s a great occasion to readjust your definition of entertainment.
 Rediscover the challenge of board games, enjoy the beauty of a walk in a park, or check out a new hiking trail.

 Instead of going out for dinner and a movie, choose one outing per week and visit Restaurant.com for discounted gift certificates.